 At some point, we all need to have difficult conversations.
 Some people actively shy away from it wanting to avoid confrontation, others don’t have any such concern and don’t delay.
 Whether it’s at home or at work, and irrespective of your personal style, here are a few considerations that will help you structure your conversation and aid toward a positive experience for both parties.

-As part of my Liberating Leadership accreditation, we learnt about the ‘OK corral model’, based on Transactional Analysis it describes a set of fundamental attitudes and beliefs which affect the way we see and respond to others.
+The ‘OK corral model’, based on Transactional Analysis describes a set of fundamental attitudes and beliefs which affect the way we see and respond to others.
 The model is concerned with two basic views which you will operate to when dealing with another person.

 Before a difficult conversation ask yourself if you’re ok.
 If you’re not and can’t get yourself into a positive state, then the conversation must wait.
 If you are ok, then you need to check how you view the other person.
 For example, do you believe they are essentially decent and have a contribution to make, or are you going in already thinking they’re wrong and you’re right?

 Only once you’ve identified you’re ok and they’re ok you can proceed.
-I have found that following this four-step structure helps to remove emotion and keep me on track.
+Following this four-step structure helps to remove emotion and keep you on track.

 Be specific.
 By stating what happened as it happened no one can argue with that.
 Don’t unnecessarily elaborate, simply give an outline of the situation as it happened.